artcom/y60/README.md

 install Gtkmm 2.14 or higher (development package) from [gtkmm]

 #### Cygwin shell
-It is recommended to build Y60 within cygwin, but the instructions should also work with the Windows Command Shell If you are working with cywin:
+It is recommended to build Y60 within cygwin, but the instructions should also work with the Windows Command Shell.
 - do not use the cygwin cmake
-- you must move the following cygwin executables out of the way because they are in conflict with the MS compiler: mv /usr/bin/link.exe /usr/bin/_link_cygw.exe mv /usr/bin/mt.exe /usr/bin/_mt_cygw.exe
+- you must move the following cygwin executables out of the way because they are in conflict with the MS compiler:

+        mv /usr/bin/link.exe /usr/bin/_link_cygw.exe
+        mv /usr/bin/mt.exe /usr/bin/_mt_cygw.exe